 Eligibility: Available to all residents and visitors to the area.

-- A bulk billing fee is charged for emergency patients, however additional fees may be incurred for non-urgent patients.
-Fees are charged at the discretion of the attending Doctor
+- A bulk billing fee is charged for emergency patients, however additional fees may be incurred for non-urgent patients

 - Patients transferred by ambulance for further medical treatment are responsible for all ambulance fees